Canyon bat: Distribution and habitat

 P. hesperus is found in the deserts and lowlands of the western United States and Mexico.
 While it is most commonly found in the deserts of the southwestern U.S., P. hesperus occupies a range extending north to the state of Washington and south to the Mexican states of Michoacan and Hidalgo.
 An isolated population has been found in north-central Texas and Oklahoma.
 These bats prefer the lowlands and are usually the most common bats found below an elevation of 5,000 feet within their range.

 During the day, rock crevices serve as the preferred roosting sites for P. hesperus, although some bats have been found roosting in crevices inside mines.
 The bats may also be found in buildings, under rocks, and in dense growths of sedge.
 These roosting sites are much less frequently used than the preferred rocky crevices.
 Due to their small size, P. hesperus are vulnerable to dehydration and desiccation.
 Bats of this species inhabiting barren desert areas devoid of trees and rocky outcroppings must find an appropriately sheltered roost in which to spend the daylight hours or risk death.
 One hypothesis is that P. hesperus spends the day in kangaroo rat burrows, but no evidence currently exists to support this.
 In some areas, the bats may roost in the piles of rocks used to anchor the soil along the bases of highway and railroad embankments.

+A canyon bat caught and released during a survey in Moapa, Nevada.